aexoo-ai/spark-id/PUBLISHING.md

 The project uses GitHub Actions to automatically publish to npm when a new version tag is pushed.
 This ensures consistent, automated releases with proper testing and building.

+**Note**: This project uses `pnpm` as the package manager.
+The `pnpm-lock.yaml` file is committed to the repository to ensure reproducible builds.

 ## Prerequisites

 ### 1. NPM Account Setup